dimkinv/node-workshop/README.md

 **NEVER copy/paste!
 Instead look, understand, and then write the code with your own hands.
 There is no learning in ctrl+c/ctrl+v**

 **_Note_** _This solution is opinionated, it includes specific solution design.
-It is by no means the right one or the only one.
+It is by no means the only one.
 It is also by design omits things like logging, deployment, configureation, etc... and this is for the lack of time.
 You are more than welcome to design and implement the solution as you see fit._

 ## Useful Interfaces
 To somplify work below are a couple of useful interfaces that you can use in your solution for typesafe development